dozheiny/barghman/readme.md

 Barghman is a service that connects to the Iran Power electricity provider and sends calendar emails in ICS format with your blackout schedules.
 It can run as a standalone command or as a scheduled service using cron jobs.

+*Hope for the days when we don't need this fucking service for power outages.*

 ## Installation

 [AUR](https://aur.archlinux.org/packages/barghman-git)